Pelham Board of Education discusses COVID-19 regulations at board meeting - Shelby County Reporter

 Stevenson said the unpredictability of the virus is cause for more concern, especially considering its high contagion rate.
 “This year what I’ve seen is when I call about a child being positive, one day it’s the one child and then a couple days later the parents may call me back and tell me the rest of their children have it or both parents have it.
 It’s much more transmissible within a household setting where people are not wearing masks and they’re not distancing because they’re family,” she said.

-Last week Shelby County schools mandated that masks must be worn in all schools to prevent further cases and potential school shutdowns.
+Last week Shelby County Schools mandated that masks must be worn in all schools to prevent further cases and potential school shutdowns.
 During the meeting, board members discussed how money has been added to the budget for the hire of three additional school nurses, however finding people to fill said positions is its own problem.

 Pelham city schools have also begun student tracing, where the school monitors COVID-19 positive students’ interactions with other students to pinpoint possible exposure.
 After tracing the student’s interactions, administrators will then contact parents of children who may have been exposed to a positive student.

-Superintendent Scott Coefield brought up the issue of monitoring students at the higher-level grades, saying it is more difficult to monitor students in high school and middle school than students in elementary grades due to higher-level students moving around from class to class.
+Superintendent Dr. Scott Coefield brought up the issue of monitoring students at the higher-level grades, saying it is more difficult to monitor students in high school and middle school than students in elementary grades due to higher-level students moving around from class to class.
 However, Coefield added the top priority is to make sure students are as safe as possible.

 “I will tell you the 99 percent of the scientists and medical professionals that are taking care of our children are pretty adamant there is one way to go,” Coefield said.
 “And as the person who is in charge of making decisions about children, it is very difficult for me to – when I have 100 doctors saying, ‘This is the way you need to take care of your kids’… the whole debate about science narrows very quickly for me because I have to choose who I am going to listen to.”